Goodsea/BreastNet/README.md

 cancer, Physica A (2019), doi: https://doi.org/10.1016/j.physa.2019.123592 .
 ```

-# License
-This project is licensed under the MIT LICENSE - see the <a href="LICENSE">LICENSE</a> file for details.

 # Contact
 If you have any questions about the research, feel free to ask!
 <hr>